GEANT-DataPlaneProgramming/ddos-detection/README.md

-# ddos_p4_fbk
+# ddos_detection

-Multiple P4 projects related to P4 and DDoS developed by FBK employees during GN4-3 project
+P4 implementations used within various publications related the DDoS detection.
+The code in this repo is not intended for production enviroments, it's a collection of some P4 code snippets with various capabilities.